RobinSmits/Dutch-LLMs/README.md

 # Dutch LLM's
 Various training, inference and validation code and results related to Open LLM's that were pretrained (full or partially) on the Dutch language.

-At this moment (July 26th, 2023) this repository contains the Google Colaboratory notebooks for finetuning and inference of the following Open LLM's:
+At this moment (October 12th, 2023) this repository contains the Google Colaboratory notebooks for finetuning and inference of the following Open LLM's:
 * Open LLaMA 7B and 13B
 * PolyLM 1.7B and 13B